iamatharvvats/CSS_BATTLES_BATTLE2/README.md

 - Please aim to replicate the CSS design based on the provided image as closely as possible.
 - Please use colors that closely resemble those in the image provided, even if they are not exactly matched.
 - Please ensure that the dimensions of your design closely resemble those in the provided image.
 While you have flexibility, aim for a final design that captures the essence of the original image.
+-  <a href="http://www.hackerrank.com/css-battles">CLICK HERE FOR LAST 3 CHALLENGES</a>

 Refer to the maximum points for each design below.